maximnara/cordova-plugin-yandex-appmetrica/README.md

 # AppMetrica Cordova Plugin

+## This project is fork of official AppMetrica project.
+### This project just updates Android sdk for new Google rules about geo location data collection.

+---
 ## Documentation
 Common documentation available on [AppMetrica official site][DOCUMENTATION].
 Documentation for this plugin will be published soon.